khle08/notepp/readme.md

 ### 1. With Clion

-1. Click  the "Menu colum -> Tool -> CMake -> Unload CMake project" to detach the current CMake target.
+1. Click  the "Menu column -> Tool -> CMake -> Unload CMake project" to detach the current CMake target.
-2. Click your target CMakeLists file and then run "Menu colum -> Tool -> CMake -> Reload CMake project"
+2. Click your target CMakeLists file and then run "Menu column -> Tool -> CMake -> Reload CMake project"

 ### 2. With terminal / bash only